bowtie-json-schema/bowtie/docs/implementers.rst

 The output we see now contains the results returned by the Lua implementation and is ready to be piped into `bowtie report <cli:report>`.
 Hooray!

+We could stop here but there are two last things for us to implement before we're done.

 Step 4: Resolving References
 ----------------------------

-We could stop here but there's one last thing for us to implement before we're done.
 In order to support testing the :kw:`$ref` keyword from JSON Schema, which involves resolving references to JSON documents, there's an additional parameter that is sent with ``run`` commands which contains a schema *registry*, i.e. a collection of additional schemas beyond the test case schema itself which may be referenced from within the test case.
 The intention is that the harness should configure its implementation to be able to retrieve any of the schemas present in the registry for the duration of the test case.